rileyhanus/texedbook/README.md

    - Windows: Install using the TexLive installer (untested)

-1. Ensure you have python 3.8 (older versions may work too), venv, wheel, and pip installed.
+1. Ensure you have Python 3.8 (older versions may work too), venv, wheel, and pip installed.
 Wheel can be installed with

+    - `pip` comes with the standard Python 3 distribution so you should have it.
+If it isn't you could try reinstalling Python 3.8 or newer from [python.org](https://www.python.org/)
+    - `venv` also comes with the standard Python 3 distribution.
-    `pip install wheel`
+    - `wheel` can be installed with `pip install wheel`

 ### Download and installation: